daruoktab/Intelligent-Granite-Agent/README.md

      - "What date will it be X days/months/years from today?"
      - "What date was X days/months/years ago?"
      - "Days between date1 and date2"
+     - "What is the current date?"
+     - "What time is it?"
+     - "What day of the week is it?"
    - For math calculations:
      - "What is 2 + 2?"
      - "Calculate 15% of 200"